 Environmental stewardship is an important element of our sustainability aspiration.
-To minimise the negative impact of our operations, and to support the transition to a low-carbon economy, we are committed to using resources in a sustainable manner (see page 31).
-As identified by our materiality assessment, our key stakeholders considered environmental stewardship to have a "medium relevance" (see page 34).
+To minimise the negative impact of our operations, and to support the transition to a low-carbon economy, we are committed to using resources in a sustainable manner.
+As identified by our materiality assessment, our key stakeholders considered environmental stewardship to have a an overall "medium" relevance compared to other sustainability topics (see page 36).